manq2010/Hello-world/README.md

 # Hello Microverse

-> In this project. a `Hello World` is setup.
+> In this project. a `Hello World` repo is setup.
 No complex coding is done as the focus is on mastering tools and best practices learnt in module 1 so far.

 ## Built With